-- d.
-Cars that have been approved for DM and EM as clones do not have the freedom to use better strength per weight structural materials than those originally used in the corresponding places in the originals.
-The only exception is the use of high carbon or chromemoly steel in place of mild steel. - D. Drivetrain - 1.
-Engines must be derived from production automobiles available in the US or elsewhere.
+- 1. Engines must be derived from production automobiles available in the US or elsewhere.
 Complete race engines derived from production automobile block designs such as the Pontiac® Super Duty 4 and the Cosworth® 16-valve series are allowed.
 Motorcycle, snowmobile, marine, or any other initially non-automobile design is not allowed even if it was also made available in an automobile.
 Non-automobile engines are prohibited.
-4-stroke automobile motors shall not be converted to 2-stroke. - 2.
-Engine and/or drivetrain changes are permitted within the following limitations: - a.
+4-stroke automobile motors shall not be converted to 2-stroke. - Engine and/or drivetrain changes are permitted within the following limitations: - a.
 Original front-engine design must remain a front-engine design (i.e., no part of the engine block or cylinder head may extend rearward of the midpoint of the wheelbase). - b.
 Original rear- or mid-engine designs may be interchanged with each other, but no part of the engine block or cylinder head may extend forward of the midpoint of the wheelbase. - 3.
 Non-automobile CVTs are prohibited.
 Automobile-based CVTs are only allowed with their matching factory engine. - 4.
 Internal and external components of the engine, transmission, and rear differential are unrestricted.
 Any shifting mechanism or pattern is permitted.
 Driveshafts may be made of any material deemed safe.
-Super-charging and turbocharging are permitted without restriction but shall require the displacement specifics of Section 18.0.B.3. - 5.
+Supercharging and turbocharging are permitted without restriction but shall require the displacement specifics of Section 18.0.B.3. - 5.
 For weight designations in EM, Mazda rotary engines are compared to the piston engines listed (i.e., 3.2L OHC vs. 4.5L OHV).
 13B rotary engines should be equated to the 3.2L OHC engines.
-13B forced-induction 2-rotor engines (1308cc x $2 \times 1.4 = 3662cc$) and all 3-rotor engines shall be grouped with vehicles required to meet the stated 1800 lb. minimum weight. - 6.
+13B forced-induction 2-rotor engines (1308cc x 2 x 1.4 = 3662cc) and all 3-rotor engines shall be grouped with vehicles required to meet the stated 1800 lb. minimum weight. - 6.
 Supercharging and turbocharging are permitted for all engines subject to the displacement factor of 18.B.
 In DM, such induction systems must have a restrictor on the inlet side of the turbo/supercharger.
 All inducted air must pass through this restrictor which must be constructed of metallic material.
 The minimum orifice (choke) of the restrictor shall be no greater than 33 mm (1.3").
 The restrictor passage may be shaped fore and aft of the choke region.
 The restrictor choke region must be made of one piece without moving parts.